British Museum Of Food: A treat for foodies as you explore the history and art of grub

 To find out about Bompas & Parr’s Alcoholic Architecture experience, click here.

-Posted on 19 October 2015, in Grub, London, Tourist Attractions and tagged Bompas and Parr, Borough, Borough Market, British Museum of Food, foodie, london, Pop up.
+Posted on 19 Oct 2015, in Grub, London, Tourist Attractions and tagged Bompas and Parr, Borough, Borough Market, foodie, Pop up.
 Bookmark the permalink.
 4 Comments.